SatoryKono/ChEMBL_dataAcquisition/README.md

 The pipeline is primarily driven by the scripts in the `scripts/` directory.
 Each script provides a command-line interface for a specific task.

+### CLI conventions

+All high-volume command line tools in `scripts/` share a consistent set of options so that automation can switch between activities, assays, molecules, and tissue metadata with minimal changes:

+* `--input` (default: `input.csv`) – path to the source CSV.
+When omitted, the CLI looks for `input.csv` in the working directory.
+Some tools, such as `chembl_tissue_main.py`, also accept identifier values directly via dedicated flags like `--chembl-id`.
+* `--output` – destination file.
+If not provided, the scripts derive a name in the form `output_<stem>_<YYYYMMDD>.<ext>` where `<ext>` matches the format produced by the CLI (`.csv` for table exports, `.json` for tissues).
+* `--column` – column that contains the identifiers to query.
+Each CLI exposes a sensible default (for example `activity_chembl_id`, `assay_chembl_id`, or `molecule_chembl_id`).
+* `--chunk-size` – batch size used when calling the upstream APIs.
+A zero or negative value aborts argument parsing with `error: --chunk-size must be a positive integer`, which prevents invalid batching strategies from starting a run.
+* `--sep`, `--encoding`, and `--list-format` – CSV serialisation controls.
+* `--log-level` and `--log-format` – logging configuration.
+All CLIs provide human-readable logs by default and can be switched to JSON for machine consumption.
+* `--errors-output` and `--meta-output` – optional overrides for sidecar files.
+  When omitted, the helpers in `library.cli_common` append `.errors.json` and `.meta.yaml` to the full output filename.
+Metadata files store the effective configuration, runtime command, and row/column counts for reproducibility.
+* `--dictionary` – reserved for downstream enrichment workflows.
+The value is recorded in the metadata sidecar for provenance, but the current CLIs do not read or validate the file.
+Passing the flag is therefore optional.
+* `--limit` and `--dry-run` – exposed by streaming CLIs such as `chembl_activities_main.py` and `chembl_testitems_main.py` to cap the number of identifiers or to inspect the input without performing network requests.

 ### Configuration

 The pipeline's behavior is controlled by the `config.yaml` file.
 This file contains settings for API endpoints, network parameters, data processing options, and output formats.
 A JSON schema for this file is provided in `schemas/config.schema.json`.